pourmalek/covir2/README.md

 * IMPE: Imperial College COVID-19 model/study

 * On 20210824, the Imperial College COVID-19 model/study removed their "old fits" – all previously released updates from day 1 up to and including IMPE update 20210719.
+As of 20210824, the IMPE update 20210806 is the earliest IMPE update available at https://github.com/mrc-ide/global-lmic-reports/tree/master/data.
+IMPE update 20210719 and earlier are no longer available.

 This means the Imperial College COVID-19 model/study is no more a periodically updated study with ACCESSIBLE updates – short of early retirement of the study.